Although epilepsy cannot be cured, many people control seizures with medication, lifestyle changes, devices, and/or surgery.

 Understanding The Risks

-Some people with epilepsy are at special risk for abnormally prolonged seizures or sudden unexplained death in epilepsy (SUDEP), which refers to a person with epilepsy who dies unexpectedly and with no clear reason for the death.
+Some people with epilepsy are at special risk for abnormally prolonged seizures or sudden unexpected death in epilepsy (SUDEP), which refers to a person with epilepsy who dies unexpectedly and with no clear reason for the death.

 It is the leading epilepsy-related cause of death and, every year, 1 in 150 people who have uncontrolled seizures dies from SUDEP.